The source Tinderbox consists of:

 tree and building it.

-A supervisor script, tbmaster
+A supervisor script, tbmaster, that

 monitors individual Tinderbox instances, logs their output,